 The Group Board places a high priority on effective corporate governance.
 We see principles of good governance not just as a set of guidelines, but as a way of establishing our credibility and accountability.
 This makes us a better business with strong internal controls that deliver medium to long‑term value, whilst meeting stakeholder expectations around leadership and oversight.
 In adhering to these principles, the Company has applied the Corporate Governance Code for Small and Mid-Size Quoted Companies 2018 published by the Quoted Companies Alliance (the ‘QCA Code’) which serves to mitigate and minimise risk and add value to our businesses.

 The document below is an extract from the latest Annual Report and page references to that report.

-The Board comprises five Directors, two Executive Directors being Christopher Lee and Claire Thomson and three independent Non-executive Directors being Richard Law (Chair), Yvonne Monaghan and Stuart Warriner.
+The Board comprises six Directors, two Executive Directors being Christopher Lee and Claire Thomson and four independent Non-executive Directors being Richard Law (Chair), Yvonne Monaghan, Stuart Warriner and David Moss.
 The Board believes that this combination ensures a clear balance of responsibilities between the executive and the non-executive functions and that no individual (or small group of individuals) can dominate the Board’s decision-making.
 The Board has a desirable range of different skills, experiences and backgrounds which ensure the continued development and focus of our businesses on their key objectives, please see biographies (Board Biographies) for more information.